v-rajagt/IntuneDocs/intune/protect/mtd-connector-enable.md

 3. On the **Mobile Threat Defense** pane, select **Add**.

-4. For **Mobile Threat Defense connector to setup**, select your MTD solution as the from the drop-down list.
+4. For **Mobile Threat Defense connector to setup**, select your MTD solution from the drop-down list.

 5. Enable the toggle options according to your organization's requirements.
 Toggle options visible will vary depending on the MTD partner.
 For example, the following image shows the options that are available for Symantec Endpoint Protection: